stcruy/public-contrib-hack/README.md

     - 1: light-green,
     - 2: greener,
     - etc. A to Z corresponds to 10-35, and a-x to 36-59.

-    Note:
+  - Note:
     - We only increase a tile's intensity, so if a tile wasn't grey before, it'll be more green.
     - Intensity can become lighter if days with many commits were already on the chart.
       Compensate with different values in the pattern file, e.g. try 4->A, 3->5, etc.
-      - I had to experiment a bout to find out when GitHub would switch to yellow/lightgreen tiles,
+    - I had to experiment a bit to find out when GitHub would switch to faint-green tiles,
-        instead of showing similar shades of green only.
-I found that the chart needed a pattern
+      instead of showing medium shades of green only.
+I found that the chart needs a pattern
       with at least one day of 10 contributions, one of 4, and perhaps several of 3.
   - Use NodeJS to generate a file with corresponding date-times, e.g.:
     `$ node patternToDates.js pattern-duck.txt`
     This will place the drawing rightmost, with its bottom-right tile on the latest Saturday.